-This article provides System Administrator’s with an overview of CircleCI 2.0 installation, features, environments, and architecture in the following sections:
+This article provides System Administrators with an overview of CircleCI 2.0 installation, features, environments, and architecture in the following sections:

 CircleCI is a modern continuous integration and continuous delivery (CI/CD) platform.
 CircleCI is installable inside your private cloud or data center and is free to try for a limited time.
+Contact us to request a trial license.

 CircleCI 2.0 provides new infrastructure that includes the following improvements: